-Section 127.
-Flat Slab Construction-Definition-A flat slab construction, within the meaning of this Code is one in which a concrete slab of uniform thickness is supported directly upon an enlarged column head construction and is reinforced by rods laid in bands in the cross (directly from column to column) and diagonal (diagonally from column to column) directions, these rods being supported at the top of the slab over the columns and depressed to the bottom of the slab at the center of the spans.
+SECTION 127.
+FLAT SLAR CONSTRUCTION-DEFINITION.-A flat slab construction, within the meaning of this code is one in which a concrete slab of uniform thickness is supported directly upon an enlarged column head construction and is reinforced by rods laid in bands in the cross (directly from column to column) and diagonal (diagonally from column to column) directions, these rods being supported at the top of the slab over the columns and depressed to the bottom of the slab at the center of the spans.

-Section 128.
-General-(a) The design of flat slab construction shall conform in general to the regulations of the general building Code of the City of Indianapolis, except as superseded by the following provisions. (b) In the following Sections 129 to 139, W denotes the total load on one panel both dead and live. (c) L denotes the cross distance center to center of columns for square panels, or the same distance in an equivalent square panel of equal area for rectangular panels.
+SECTION 128.
+GENERAL-(a) The design of flat slab construction shall conform in general to the regulations of the general building code of the city of Indianapolis, except as superseded by the following provisions, (b) In the following Sections 129 to 139, W denotes the total load on one panel both dead and live, (c) L denotes the cross distance center to center of columns for square panels, or the same distance in an equivalent square panel of equal area for rectangular panels.

-Section 129.
-Column Capital-The column capital shall be not less than .225 L in dimension and its profile shall not fall inside of a line drawn from this periphery and making 45° to the vertical.
+SECTION 129.
+COLUMN CAPITAL.-The column capital shall be not less than .225 L in dimension and its profile shall not fall inside of a line drawn from this periphery and making forty-five (45) degrees to the vertical.

+SECTION 130.
+MOMENT OF EXTERNAL FORCES, FLAT SLAB,-(a) The

-Section 130.
-Moment of External Forces, Flat Slab-(a) The bending moment at the edge of the column capital shall be taken as - 15 on four bands of reinforcing steel (180° about the column).
-In the center of the span the moment shall be taken as $\frac{WL}{---}$, divided in a substantially equal manner between two cross and two diagonal bands of reinforcement. (b) For the center of the panel for wall panels the WL moment shall be taken as $\frac{\sqrt{12}}{25}$ and all steel at the center of the panel shall be brought over the capital so as to be effective in tension at the column.
+bending moment at the edge of the column capital shall be taken as $\frac{WL}{WL}$ on four (4) bands of reinforcing steel (one hundred eighty (180)

+degrees about the column).
+In the center of the span the moment shall WL be taken as $\frac{WL}{30}$, divided in a substantially equal manner between two

+(2) cross and two (2) diagonal bands of reinforcement. (b) For the WL center of the panel for wall panels the moment shall be taken as -

+25 and all steel at the center of the panel shall be brought over the capital so as to be effective in tension at the column.

-Section 131.
-Tensile Stress in the Steel-(a) The tensile stress in the steel shall be calculated in accordance with the provisions of Section 121 of this Ordinance. (b) The amount of steel available to resist the bending moment shall be taken as the sum of total area of steel in the two cross and two diagonal bands plus one-half of the area of such head rods in an angular distance around the column of 180° as run continuous through the column to such distance as to limit the actual bond stress on these rods to sixty pounds per square inch, provided that such radial rods shall run horizontal from column center to section of critical stress, and provided that area of radial head steel so counted in tension shall not exceed 25 per cent, of the area of the slab steel in 180° around the column.
-This total steel area shall be considered as concentrated at the center of gravity of the areas of steel in the four bands. (c) The width of bands shall not be greater than O.4L.
-Substantially the same area of steel shall be used in both cross bands, and in both diagonal bands, and the steel area in any direction shall not exceed that in a direction at 45° to it by more than fifty per cent.
+SECTION 131.
+TENSILE STRESS IN THE STEEL.-(a) The tensile stress in the steel shall be calculated in accordance with the provisions of Section 121 of this ordinance. (b) The amount of steel available to resist the bending moment shall be taken as the sum of total area of steel in the two (2) cross and two (2) diagonal bands.
+This total steel area shall be considered as concentrated at the center of gravity of the area of steel in the four (4) bands. (c) The width of bands shall not be greater than 0.4L.
+Substantially the same area of steel shall be used in both cross bands, and in both diagonal bands, and the steel area in any direction shall not exceed that in a direction at forty-five (45) degrees to it by more than fifty (50) per cent.
 Where lapped slab rods are considered in tension on both sides of a column the length of the lap shall be not less than 0.3L on each side of the column center.